Nepalis in Hong Kong

-There is a moderately medium sized ethnic minority population of Nepalese people in Hong Kong (referred to as 'Hong Kong Nepalese'), forming roughly 4% of the total ethnic minorities population (approximately 29000 (According to census of 2016 - total 18094, but many others have already received British and Hong Kong citizenship which counts approximately around 10000)).
+There is a moderately medium sized ethnic minority population of Nepalese people in Hong Kong (referred to as 'Hong Kong Nepalese'), forming roughly 4% of the total ethnic minorities population (approximately 29000 (According to census of 2016 - total 18094, but many others have already received British and Chinese citizenship which counts approximately around 10000)).
 They primarily came to this territory as part of the Gurkha brigade of the British Army in 1960s.
 After the handover in 1997, their (Gurkha Soldiers') siblings were granted rights of abode in Hong Kong.
-Hence, majority of the Nepali population of Hong Kong are the children and grandchildren of Gurkha soldiers.
+Hence, the majority of the Nepali population of Hong Kong are the children and grandchildren of Gurkha soldiers.

-Nepalese are not totally invisible in the society; they are visible in media discourse as well as the government policies.
+Nepalese are not totally invisible in society; they are visible in media discourse as well as the government policies.
 Also, they are relatively organized, having established their own NGOs to fight for their rights.
-The Nepalese are one of the fastest growing ethnic minorities in Hong Kong.
+The Nepalese are one of the fastest-growing ethnic minorities in Hong Kong.

 Background and social history

-Nepalese people began to come to Hong Kong in the 1960s, as part of the British Army's Brigade of Gurkhas.
+Nepalese people began arriving in Hong Kong under British colonial rule in the 1960s as part of the British Army's Brigade of Gurkhas.
 They continued in this employment until 1997.
 Their primary duties were to deter illegal immigrants and protect local residents.
 Most of them lived in Whitfield Barracks and Shek Kong Barracks.

-After 30 June 1997, the British Government withdrew from Hong Kong and the Gurkha brigade disbanded.
-These Gurkhas and their children had the right to take up residence in Hong Kong.
+After 30 June 1997, the British Government withdrew from Hong Kong, and the Gurkha brigade disbanded.
+These Gurkhas and their children had the right to reside in Hong Kong.
 Also in 2008, a law of the UK was passed which claimed that those Gurkhas retired before 1997 would be eligible to live in United Kingdom as citizens.